Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Can anyone tell me what to do with the new baby foods square plastic boxes?
 I have used them for jewelry, storing small items, storing matches, sewing kits, safety pin and straight pins, small staples, buttons, cut up fruit.
 I am out of ideas!

 I was wondering if a preschool, daycare, or gradeschool art teacher could possibly make use of these for paint or some other type of art supplies.
 I'm not crafty, but that was my first thought.

 Watkins Heritage Products (i.e. vanilla, spices, extracts, liniments, salves, household cleaners, etc.)

 firstname.lastname@example.org (request a catalog)

 I used them for little snacks for my sons diaper bag, cheerios, crackers, etc. I also stashed them around the house so I wouldn't have to go to the kitchen everytime he wanted a little snack.
-You could put snacks in them and keep them in the car, your purse, etc.

 Use for condiments when brown bagging lunch.
 Or use for personal dip dishes for chips & dip, or personal ketchup dish for fries.
 BBQ sauce, duck sauce, etc.

 I refill them with home made baby food.

 I do in-home daycare, plus have grandkids.
 I have so many of the plastic, round baby food containers that are out there nowadays.
 What can I do craftwise with them?
 A couple of years ago, I painted them and then put homemade candies in them, but I'd like some new ideas!
 Thanks.